-LaBarron N. Boone represented John S. Aultman, a lineman employed in Demopolis, AL, who received a severe electrical burn while he installed a power line in Dec.
+LaBarron represented Mr. Aultman, a lineman employed in Demopolis, Alabama, who received a severe electrical burn while he installed a power line in Dec.
 1995.

 The suit was against Terex-Telect manufacturer.
 Aultman, married with three children, lost his right arm as well as the use of his left arm.
 The jury found wanton conduct on the part of the manufacturer in the design on the bucket truck that was used by the lineman.